 Below is a map of US military bases in 2007.
 Check out the interactive map that shows the expansion of locations and provides details of various locations.
 I was not able to find a map for any year after 2007.
 I suppose that’s top secret right now.

 Today we have corporations and private interests continually pushing for more money to increase production of whatever it is that they make whether it’s charter schools or drones.
 When the market is saturated, these enterprises look elsewhere.
-For charter schools it extends beyond the US borders into Haiti, Great Britain and Australia.
-In terms of the war machine, we are turning it on ourselves, spending billions on surveillance systems and drones to be used on US citizens.
-The money spent on foreign “aid” which smooths the way for corporations and military bases to be established in a country, building NSA compounds for employees and their families around the world, building and maintaining military bases and the cost of the wars being waged around the world in the name of “democracy”, is far more than what we spend on our own infrastructure, education and the health and well-being of individuals and families in the United States, and it’s only getting worse.
+For charter schools it extends beyond the US borders into Haiti, Great Britain, Australia and Dubai.
+In terms of the war machine, we are turning it on ourselves, spending billions on surveillance systems and drones to be used on US citizens and militarizing our police forces in towns and cities across the country.
+The money spent on foreign “aid” which smooths the way for corporations and military bases to be established in a country, building NSA compounds for employees and their families around the world, building and maintaining military bases and the cost of the endless wars being waged around the world in the name of “democracy”, is far more than what we spend on our own infrastructure, education and the health and well-being of individuals and families in the United States, and it’s only getting worse.

 When it comes to caring for our own, the politicians just turn out empty pockets.

 To see a better view of the graphic below, go to Resources Research and click on the map.
 You can magnify various regions of the world for details.

 The NSA is physically larger than the CIA and FBI combined.
 Its budget for 2013 is $10.8 billion.
 Of what real value is this behemoth of a government entity compared to its cost?
 Is it worth the loss of privacy for us and our children to now have the NSA spying on us as well?